Medieval Theories: Properties of Terms

 - Read, S., ‘Thomas of Cleves and Collective Supposition’, Vivarium 29, 1991, pp. 50–84.

 - William of Ockham, Summa Logicae, ed.
 P. Boehner, G. Gal and S. Brown, St Bonaventure: Franciscan Institute, 1974; Part 1 tr.
 M. Loux, Ockham's Theory of Terms, Notre Dame: University of Notre Dame Press, 1974; Part II tr.
-A. Freddoso, Ockham's Theory of Propositions, Notre Dame: University of Notre Dame Press, 1980.
+A. Freddoso and H. Schuurman, Ockham's Theory of Propositions, Notre Dame: University of Notre Dame Press, 1980.